Born: 30 October 1897, Port Pirie, South Australia

 Dr Walker was killed in a plane crash in 1938.
-Mrs Walker later returned to Australia and based in Adelaide was involved with the management of the Country Women's Association.
-She donated the collection of personal diaries, photographs and emphera to the SAM in the early 1980s.
+Mrs Walker later returned to Australia and based in Adelaide was involved with the management of the Country Women’s Association.
+She donated the collection of personal diaries, photographs and emphera to the South Australian Museum in the early 1980s.

 The South Australian Museum Archives contains photographs, post cards, publications, personal diaries and news clippings.